bank2ynab/bank2ynab/README.md

 ## <a name="what"></a>What?
 (Features)

-***Convert your downloaded bank statements into YNAB's input format.*** Here's what this script does, step by step:
+***Convert your downloaded bank statements into YNAB's input format.***

+`bank2ynab` can be easily extended to handle more banks' CSV formats.
+It uses Python and if there is interest, the project could also include the same solution using other programming languages.
+Here's what this script does, step by step:

-1. Look for and parse the `config.conf`.
+1. Look for and parse the `bank2ynab.conf`.
 This file contains all the rules and import formats.
 1. Look for and parse every CSV file in the configured download directory.
 1. If the CSV file matches any of the configured formats:
-   1. create a new CSV file using YNAB's CSV format.
-   1. Fill the new file with the correct columns.
-   1. Add a blank Category column.
+   1. create a new CSV file using YNAB's CSV format, and fill the new file with the correct column order.
+Also add a blank `Category` column.
    1. Optionally swap columns `Payee` and `Memo`.
    1. Optionally delete the original CSV file.